pywbem/pywbemtools/docs/pywbemcli/commands.rst

 *  ``--names-only``/``-no`` - This option determines whether the request to return classes or just class names is sent to the server.
 When set, only the object paths (names) are requested.
 The default is to return the class definitions.

+*  ``--object-order`` - This option modifies the order of the display of instances when there are multiple namespaces displayed to order by classname and then namespace where the normal display order is  to order by namespace and then classname

 index:
     pair --namespace option; command option --namespace